Home > The Origins

 It was at the Saint-Sylvestre Brewery, which withstood the post-war destruction of the Breweries of Flanders, that 3 MONTS was born in 1984.

-The idea, hatched by Pierre Ricour and his sons François and Serge, came from their common feeling of nostalgia for a more distinctive, more flavorful high-fermentation beer.
+The idea, hatched by Pierre Ricour and his sons François and Serge, came from their common feeling of nostalgia for a more distinctive, more flavorful top-fermented beer.
 The trio thus developed 3 MONTS, a gourmet, terroir beer, brewed from ingredients from the Nord region.

 The trio opted for a "Belgian beer" bottle type so as to stand out from their fellow beermakers, who were using champagne-type bottles.
 It was an immediate hit.